erdc/proteus/doc/source/models/body_dynamics.rst

 .. code-block:: python

-   from proteus.mbd import ChRigidBody as crb
+   from proteus.mbd import CouplingFSI as fsi

 Proteus uses wrappers and modified/derived classes from the Chrono engine, an open-source multibody dynamics library available at https://github.com/projectchrono/chrono.